-If you’ve been feeling cagey lately, a little space and change of perspective might be just what you need, whenever it’s safe to travel.
+If you’ve been feeling cagey lately, a little space and change of perspective might be just what you need.
 Whether your idea of wellness is a stroll on a wide-open beach, a sunrise meditation or a soaring adventure 70 feet above the forest floor, these three Oregon escapes have all you need to reconnect with nature — and yourself.
-Each property is following strict COVID-19 protocols to keep you and your family safe.
 Check their websites for the most up-to-date information, and then let the healing begin.

 Coastal Adventure Resort for the Family

 Located two hours from Portland and nestled between Siletz Bay and the Pacific Ocean, Salishan Coastal Lodge has been a go-to destination for five decades.
 With its latest additions, the newly reinvented lodge is an even more brilliant base camp for a weekend of renewal.
 You can start your day with sun salutations on the beach and a walk through the hemlock-riddled trails that wind around the resort.
 The on-site Provisions Market is great for easy grab-and-go meals and custom picnic baskets.
 If golfing relaxes you, tee up at the resort’s 18-hole Audubon Cooperative Sanctuary course.
 For a bit of extra indulgence, massages are available by appointment only with strict new hygiene protocols in place.